Shaofanl/SeqGAN-Tensorflow/README.md

 ### Training

 - Run `bash pure_pretrain.sh` to have a baseline that is trained with pure MLE loss for 2000 iterations.
-- Run `bash pretrain_n_seqgan.sh` to train the mode with 1000 iterations of pretraining with MLE and another 1000 iterations with the loss SeqGAN proposed.
+- Run `bash pretrain_n_seqgan.sh` to train the model with 1000 iterations of pretraining with MLE and another 1000 iterations with the loss SeqGAN proposed.

 ### Testing

 - Run `tensorboard --logdir logs/eval/` and open your browser to check the improvement that SeqGAN provided.

+### Music generation
+- Run `bash train_nottingham.sh` to train the model.
+Check data/Nottingham/\*.mid for generations.
+The songs will be updated every 100 epochs.

 ## Results